A paradigm shift for the future's thermal management devices through radical innovation in new materials and additive manufacturing

 New flexible materials that can be processed with Additive Manufacturing (AM) and exhibit thermal performances not yet seen are now strongly required.
 In ThermoDust, we aim to achieve a real breakthrough in this direction.

-We are set to combine nanotechnology and process engineering with scalable industrial AM specifically to solve the thermal control problem.
+We are set to join nanotechnology and process engineering with scalable industrial AM for the specific purpose of solving the thermal control problem.
 This is not an incremental step, as it has not been done before.

 Key Sectors

-We intend to demonstrate this in three key sectors:
+We intend to prove this in three key sectors:

 1. Electronics